Hope and despair: Kathy Gannon on 35 years in Afghanistan

 By that point, the disappointment and disenchantment with America’s longest war had already set in.
 Despite the U.S. spending over $148 billion on development alone over 20 years, the percentage of Afghans barely surviving at the poverty level was increasing yearly.

-In 2019, Pakistan began accepting visa applications at its consulate in eastern Afghanistan.
-People were so desperate to leave that nine died in a stampede.

-In 2020, the U.S. and the Taliban signed a deal for troops to withdraw within 18 months.
-The U.S. and NATO began to evacuate their staff, closing down embassies and offering those who worked for them asylum.

-The mass closure of embassies was baffling to me because the Taliban had made no threats, and it sparked panic in Kabul.
 It was the sudden and secret departure of President Ashraf Ghani that finally brought the Taliban back into the city on Aug.
-15.

-Their swift entry came as a surprise, along with the thorough collapse of the neglected Afghan army, beset by deep corruption.
+15, 2021.
 The Taliban’s rapid march toward Kabul fed a rush toward the airport.

-For many in the Afghan capital, the only hope left lay only in getting out.
+For many in the Afghan capital, the only hope left lay in getting out.

 Most certainly, though, I will be back.